8 Brilliant Alternatives To Blogging In The Classroom

-Blogging is–or should have been–a boon to teaching writing, but somehow it never quite got there.
+Blogging is–or should have been–a boon to teaching writing, but somehow it has never quite gotten there.

 Though professional blogging (ahem) can indeed pervert some of the best parts of writing (which basically amounts to packaging deeper ideas for quick consumption in the high-traffic context of the internet), it has at its heart two of the most important ideas about writing: audience and purpose.